Foursquare (company): 2015 to present

 In April 2015, Foursquare began offering location-based enterprise products for marketers and advertisers with the launch of Pinpoint.
-The company subsequently released Attribution, a tool for media performance measurement, in February 2016, and the Pilgrim software development kit, which allows developers to use Foursquare's core Pilgrim technology to add context into their own apps and services, in March 2017.
+The company subsequently released Attribution, a tool for media performance measurement, in February 2016, and the Movement (FKA Pilgrim) software development kit, which allows developers to use Foursquare's core Movement technology to add context into their own apps and services, in March 2017.
 Each of these tools can be used independently, or they can be bundled together.

 On January 14, 2016, co-founder Dennis Crowley stepped down from his position as CEO.
 He moved to an Executive Chairman position while Jeff Glueck, the company's COO, succeeded Crowley as the new CEO.

-In 2017, Foursquare hired more than 50 new staff members in various roles.
-Foursquare also announced its expansion in the Asia-Pacific region with partners like Tencent and Samsung and a new office in Singapore.
+In 2017, Foursquare announced its expansion in the Asia-Pacific region with partners like Tencent and Samsung, and a new office in Singapore.
 Over the course of the three-year period from 2015 through 2017, the company's revenue grew by more than 50% each year.
 In early 2018, Foursquare opened a new engineering office in Chicago.